encukou/freezeyt/README.md

       smile.png: b'\x89PNG\r\n\x1a\n\0\0\0\rIHDR\0\0\0\x08\0\0\0\x08\x08\x04\0\0\0n\x06v\0\0\0\0#IDAT\x08\xd7cd``\xf8\xcf\x80\0\x8c\xa8\\ \x8f\tB!\x91D\xab\xf8\x8f\x10D\xd3\xc2\x88n-\0\x0e\x1b\x0f\xf9LT9_\0\0\0\0IEND\xaeB`\x82'
 ```

-Examples of use options `--config`:
+Example of use `--config` option:

     -c path/to/config.yaml

 #### Conflict situations

-CLI can be used just with options, just with configuration file or combined of them.
+CLI can be used just with options, just with configuration file or using combination of both.
 If we combine configuration and options it is necessary to be aware of conflicts that may occur.
-These situtations are described below.
+These situations are described below.

 1. prefix conflict